pattespatte/ip-sprint-test-site-01/ip-sprint-test-site-01-guide-en.md

    - Verify that FKUI styles are being applied

 2. **Verify Theme Overrides**:
-   - Use the browser's computed styles panel to check your customizations
+   - Use browser's computed styles panel to check your customizations
    - Ensure CSS custom properties are being applied correctly
    - Test responsive behavior at different screen sizes